 Transcranial Magnetic Stimulation (TMS):

-Transcranial Magnetic Stimulation is a device that uses magnetic field effect to regulate the symptoms and complications of Obsessive-Compulsive Disorder.
+Transcranial Magnetic Stimulation is a device that uses magnetic field effects to regulate the symptoms and complications of Obsessive-Compulsive Disorder.
 It is held above the head to stimulate the nerve cells in the brain.
 It is FDA approved technique to treat OCD and is more effective than the other treatment methodologies.

 Conditions Associated with Obsessive Compulsive Disorder: